makrai/notes/wagner2203-transformer-speech-emo-valence.md

       * pre-train a CRNN model on LibriSpeech
         * using Contrastive Predictive Coding and subsequently
       * fine-tuned it on MSP-Podcast
-* ? influence of the amount and domain of the data used for pre-training really
+* ? influence of the amount and domain of the data used for pre-training
   * eg the large model consistently shows better performance, it
     * hE unclear if that can be attributed to the additional layers or the fact that it was trained on 60 times more data compared to the base model